scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 the multiple TV comedies groups) are, indeed, different, even if only slightly.
 This might suggest that the number of NMF components is too high, but we prefer the granularity it provides.
-In fact, we'll show that we are able to create subordinate groupings from the above topics from which we can extract distinctive tokens and compare demographic splits.
-We'll begin by examining the distribution over topics by sex.
+In fact, we'll show that we are able to create superordinate groupings from the above topics from which we can extract distinctive tokens for particular demographic groups.
+We'll first examine the distribution over topics by sex.

 The most popular topics, for both females and males, are "TV-hits" and